spacemeat/pyke/README.md

 ## Phases

-Phases represent the transformation of files--inputs to outputs.
+Most phases generally represent the transformation of files--inputs to outputs.
 Any useful build phase will have input files and output files.
 Some of these may be source, authored by developers.
 Some may be created by compiling source to object, linking objects to executables or libraries, cloning repos, or running code generation tools.
 When the outputs of one phase are the inputs of another, the one is a `dependency` of the other.
-Dependencies are set in the makefile explicitly, but their output->input mechanistry is automatic once set.
+Dependencies are set in the makefile explicitly, and their output->input mechanistry is automatic once set.

 A specific phase may be invoked on the command line with `-p <phase-name>`, referencing the `name` of the phase, but this is optional.
-If a phase is not specified, then the *last* phase passed to `pyke.use_phases()` in the makefile is the default phase.
+If a phase is not specified, then the main project phase is used.

-Each operation of a build may have a dedicated phase.
+Each operation of a build, such as the compilation of a source file, may have a dedicated phase.
 C/C++ builds that are more complex than `simple` above are likely to have a `CompilePhase` instance dedicated to each single source file->object file transformation.
 Phases can be cloned, and their options as set at the time of cloning are copied with them.
 So, a template `CompilePhase` can be preset, and each clone made have its requisite source file set to `src`.
 Each `CompilePhase` object would then be set as a dependency of a `LinkPhase` object, which will automatically gather the generated object files from each `CompilePhase` for linking.
 Such an example makefile might look like this (with an additional few source files in a differnt directory, for spice):

 ```python
 '''multiphase cloned simple'''